Socialist Australia

 What is International Socialism?

-International socialism is a political and economic ideology that seeks to extend socialist principles across national borders, emphasising global solidarity among the working class to overcome capitalism and nationalism.
+International socialism is a political and economic ideology that seeks to extend socialist principles across national borders.
+It emphasises global solidarity among the working class to overcome capitalism and nationalism.
 It is fundamentally rooted in proletarian internationalism, which asserts that workers worldwide share common interests that surpass patriotic loyalties, as captured in the famous call for workers of the world to unite.

 Historically, the movement has opposed imperialism and colonialism, viewing them as manifestations of capitalist exploitation on a global scale.
 Its organised expressions have included various international bodies such as the First International, which aimed to coordinate labour movements, the Second International that fragmented over nationalist support during World War I, and the later Comintern which promoted world socialism under Soviet leadership.